projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 Generate a Scenario Configuration File and Launch Script
 ********************************************************

-In this step, you will use the `ACRN Configurator
+In this step, you will download, install, and use the `ACRN Configurator
 <https://github.com/projectacrn/acrn-hypervisor/releases/download/v3.0/acrn-configurator-3.0.deb>`__
 to generate a scenario configuration file and launch script.